hiking90/rsbinder/README.md

 ```
 $ target/debug/hello_client
 ```

+### Cross compile to Android device
+* Please follow the guideline of https://github.com/bbqsrc/cargo-ndk

 ## Compatibility Goal with Android Binder
 * The Binder protocol is mutually compatible.
 That is, communication between an Android service and an rsbinder client is possible, and vice versa.
 However, this compatibility work is still ongoing.